 - Terrapins Connect, talk with professionals working in the field through UMD’s alumni network

 - Federal positions by major, research career titles with the federal government related to your major

-- Vault Guides, browse 100’s of industry guides to gain inside tips
+- Career Guides: FirstHand, browse 100’s of industry guides to gain inside tips

 Explore career options by reviewing current openings.
 Note what qualities you currently have or need to gain so that you exceed the qualifications upon graduation.